kubernetes-sigs/kueue/keps/973-workload-priority/README.md

 ## Summary

-In this proposal, a `WorkloadPriorityClass` will be created.
+In this proposal, a `WorkloadPriorityClass` is created.
-The `Workload` will be able to utilize this `WorkloadPriorityClass`.
+The `Workload` is able to utilize `WorkloadPriorityClass`.
 `WorkloadPriorityClass` is independent from pod's priority.
-The priority value will be a part of the workload spec and be mutable.
+The priority value is a part of the workload spec and is mutable.
+In this document, the term "workload Priority" is used to refer to the priority utilized by Kueue controller for managing the queueing and preemption of workloads.
+The term "pod Priority" is used to denote the priority utilized by the kube-controller for preempting pods and jobs.

 ## Motivation